webrecorder/archiveweb.page-site/guide/sharing.md

 permalink: /sharing
 ---

-# Sharing Web Archiving via Peer-to-Peer Networks
+# Sharing Web Archives via Peer-to-Peer Networks

 What if there was a way to quickly share an archived page or even a small collection with others, without having to download the WACZ, upload it, etc...